 - Demonstrate an understanding of the office principles utilized by optometric personnel (paraoptometrics)

-- Demonstrate an understanding of the process for assisting doctors and patients during exams and other office procedures
+- Demonstrate an understanding of the process of assisting doctors and patients

 - Demonstrate preparation for the CPO Exam